AnthonySteele/anthonysteele.github.io/OptimizationAndMetrics.md

 Lets give some numbers: suppose the request is processed in an average of 10 milliseconds.
 This is optimistic.
 Suppose that the framework takes 50 microseconds of that.
 How much benefit is to be had from optimising the framework code?
 If framework processing now takes 25 microseconds, then the time is halved!
 Throughput is doubled!
 An amazing 100% performance improvement!

 Well, no, only part of it was halved.
 A small part.
 And the whole request that was was processed in 10ms, i.e. in 10 000 microseconds, is now processed in an average of 9 975 microseconds, i.e. an overall 0.25% performance improvement.
-This is such a smnall change that it would be lost in the noise.
+This is such a small change that it would be lost in the noise.

 The part that has been optimised does not matter since it is not the bottleneck.
 Ironically, the ASP.NET team could super-optimise everything that's in their purview to optimise, and it wouldn't make a difference.